Civil society alliance condemns election violence in Techiman | News Ghana

-The Alliance of Rural Community Women, a civil society organization, on Friday condemned acts of violence that characterized the presidential and parliamentary elections in the Techiman South constituency of the Bono East Region.
+The Alliance of Rural Community Women, a civil society organisation has condemned acts of violence that characterised the presidential and parliamentary elections in the Techiman South Constituency of the Bono East Region.

-The Alliance is a coalition of NGOs, including the Center of Posterity Interest Organisation (COPIO), Peace and Mediation Committee, Women Voice and Leadership, and Women Caucus and Advocacy for Peace (WOCAP).
+The Alliance is a coalition of NGOs including the Centre of Posterity Interest Organisation (COPIO), Peace and Mediation Committee, Women Voice and Leadership and Women Caucus and Advocacy for Peace (WOCAP).

-It, however, commended security agencies in the area for the professional manner they handled the election violence and called for swift investigations for justice to prevail.
+It however commended security agencies in the area for the professional manner they handled the election violence, and called for swift investigations into the violence for justice to prevail.

+“We call for peace to reign amidst these post-election disturbances in the Techiman Municipality,” it added.

-“Peace is a basic necessity for national development and as such must be an enviable asset to be protected by every individual, community, and nation.
-No country, society, community or individual develops amid violence.”.
+“Peace is a basic necessity for national development and as such must be an enviable asset to be protected by every individual, community and nation.
+No country, society, community or individual develops in the midst of violence,” the statement emphasised.

 “The recent politically motivated violence in the Techiman Municipality is a strong force that can jeopardize the peaceful co-existence among residents.
-It has the tendency of marring the sound, competitive, and enviable social, economic, and political development Techiman has experienced over the years.
-This is an achievement that cannot be traded for anything,” the statement.
+It has the tendency to marrying the sound, competitive and enviable social, economic, and political development Techiman has experienced over the years.
+This is an achievement that cannot be traded for anything,” the statement said.

 “Political violence comes with its own implications on general health conditions, particularly mental health such as depression and anxiety among others.
 Notably, the WHO indicates one-third of people exposed to political violence will endure some type of mental distress (WHO, 2001)”.

-“Political violence has the tendency of diverting resources meant for education, social and political engagements, responsive public systems, economic development among others to the protection against the harmful impacts it has on human lives, properties, and other spheres of the society”.
+“Political violence has the tendency to diverting resources meant for education, social and political engagements, responsive public systems, economic development among others to the protection against the harmful impacts it has on human lives, properties and other spheres of the society”.

 The statement called on religious and traditional leaders, civil society organisations and actors as well as political parties to as a matter of urgency collaborate and find lasting solutions to the post-election violence.